priyankaMD/LearningBlogs/partofspeech.md

   It means is not only the action it expresses but also shows the state of being that started in the past, continuous now and will continue until finish studying English completed.<br />

-  - A verb is also a helping verb that means it connects the different parts of speech together.<br />
+  - A verb is also a helping verb that means it connects the different parts of speech.<br />
   For example, <br />
    You are cooking food for dinner. <br />
   Here 'are'is a verb which is helping to connect the words in a sentence. <br />